Australian 4wd and Advanced Driver Education – RTO CODE: 31223

 A4ADE are able to plan, develop and deliver specific course programs for groups or corporate, on request.

 Australian 4WD & Advanced Driver Education specialise in the design and implementation of client specific and site specific driver training and education.
 Training can be delivered for groups on any site (if suitable terrain is available), for group bookings.
 All courses are portable allowing staff to be trained in locations familiar to their day-to-day use of 4WD, ATV, UTV vehicles and can be delivered to ensure minimal disruption to shift routine.

 What course participants will require to undertake the course

 - USI (Unique Student Identifier).

-- Your Vehicle ATV / UTV (one vehicle can be used for up to 2 participants from the same organisation).
+- Your Vehicle SSUV (one vehicle can be used for up to 2 participants from the same organisation).

-- Please bring your vehicle with at least half a tank of fuel
+- Please bring your SSUV with at least half a tank of fuel

 - Personal Protective Equipment specified by your company, Australian Standards Helmets, safety gloves and / or safety eye protection.

 - Driving license (that will be required for checking prior to course commencement).